wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet5-getting-started-queues.md

 ## Use the Async-Await pattern with common queue APIs

 This example shows how to use the Async-Await pattern with common queue APIs.
-The sample calls the async version of each of the given methods.
-This can be seen by the Async post-fix of each method.
-When an async method is used, the Async-Await pattern suspends local execution until the call is completed.
+The sample calls the async version of each of the given methods <!-- deleted by customization.
+This --><!-- keep by customization: begin -->, this <!-- keep by customization: end --> can be seen by the Async post-fix of each method.
+When an async method is used <!-- deleted by customization, --> the <!-- deleted by customization Async-Await --><!-- keep by customization: begin --> async-await <!-- keep by customization: end --> pattern suspends local execution until the call <!-- deleted by customization is completed --><!-- keep by customization: begin --> completes <!-- keep by customization: end -->.
 This behavior allows the current thread to do other work which helps avoid performance bottlenecks and improves the overall responsiveness of your application.
-For more details on using the Async-Await pattern in .NET, see [Async and Await (C# and Visual Basic)] (https://msdn.microsoft.com/zh-cn/library/hh191443.aspx)
+For more details on using the Async-Await pattern in .NET <!-- deleted by customization, --> see [Async and Await (C# and Visual Basic)] (https://msdn.microsoft.com/zh-cn/library/hh191443.aspx)

     // Get a reference to the CloudQueue object named 'messageQueue' as described in "Access a queue in code".